 Being absent for a large number of days is considered a leading cause of students falling behind in school.
-A student who misses 10 percent or more of the days they were enrolled in school school is considered chronically absent. in 2017-18, more than 11 percent of California's K-12 public school students were chronically absent, and the rate was much higher for certain student groups such as foster youth (26 percent chronically absent).
+A student who misses 10 percent or more of the days they were enrolled in school school is considered chronically absent.
+In 2018-19, more than 12 percent of California's K-12 public school students were chronically absent, and the rate was much higher for certain student groups such as homeless students (25 percent chronically absent).

 To provide more information about the levels of chronic absenteeism, the California Department of Education (CDE) collects and reports information on the number and rate of students who are chronically absent.
 Chronic absenteeism is also a state academic indicator and LCFF priority on the California School Dashboard.
 These data are collected by the CDE as part of the annual End of Year 3 (EOY 3) data submission through the California Longitudinal Pupil Achievement Data System (CALPADS).

-New graphs on Ed-Data now enable you to see chronic absenteeism rates and counts for a school, district, county or the state as whole.
+Ed-Data's trend graphs enable you to see chronic absenteeism rates and counts for a school, district, county or the state as whole.
 You can see overall data or drill in for more detailed information by student subgroup.
 And you can drill in further to see whether the students attend traditional district schools or charter schools.
 These data are also now available in the school and district comparisons.

 Downloadable data files for chronic absenteeism can be found on the CDE website at: https://www.cde.ca.gov/ds/sd/sd/filesabd.asp